acidau/acidau.github.io/cv/index.md

 ### [Lifeline Macarthur and Western Sydney](https://www.lifelinemacarthur.org.au/)

-**Accredited Telephone Crisis Supporter** (Jun 2020 – Dec 2021)
+**Telephone Crisis Supporter** (Jun 2020 – Dec 2021)

 Provided non-judgmental support to callers across Australia in crisis and at risk of suicide.

-+ Completed professional development in client-centred crisis support and applying Lifeline’s care framework.
++ Completed accreditation and professional development in client-centred crisis support and applying Lifeline’s care framework.
 + Formerly part of the overnight crisis support team.
 Selection for this team is for crisis supporters highly competent in the skillset, who can apply flexibility in assisting callers in a wide range of crisis scenarios.